 Ume Plum Syrup

 - Gather all the ingredients.
-You will also need a 3 litter or 4 litter glass jar, which you can buy at a Japanese or Korean grocery store.
+You will also need a 3-4 L glass jar, which you can buy at a Japanese or Korean grocery store.

 - Rinse the jar thoroughly with soap and hot water and wipe with a clean towel.
 While the jar is still hot, pour boiling water and shake to clean and drain.
 Air dry completely, making sure there's no moisture.
 Damp the clean towel with liquor (I use shochu) and wipe inside the jar.